dotnet/docs-maui/docs/user-interface/controls/map.md

 The `ItemsSource` property data binds to the `Positions` property of the connected viewmodel, which returns an `ObservableCollection` of `Position` objects, which is a custom type.
 Each `Position` object defines `Address` and `Description` properties, of type `string`, and a `Location` property, of type `Location`.

-The appearance of each item in the `IEnumerable` collection is defined by setting the `ItemTemplate` property to a `DataTemplate` that contains a `Pin` object that data binds to appropriate properties.
+The appearance of each item in the `IEnumerable` collection is defined by setting the `ItemTemplate` property to a <xref:Microsoft.Maui.Controls.DataTemplate> that contains a `Pin` object that data binds to appropriate properties.

 The following screenshot shows a <xref:Microsoft.Maui.Controls.Maps.Map> displaying a `Pin` collection using data binding: